openstudioproject/openstudio_docs/man_customers_subscriptions_credits.rst

     Looking at a whole year, customers will get enough credits, but might have a temporary shortage depending on the number of Mondays, Thuesdays, etc. in a month.

 **Credits validity (days)**
     Number of days subscription credits will be valid.
+Think of it like the minutes on your phone subscription, when they're not used within a certain period, they expire and can no longer be used.

 Adding credits for all subscriptions